-Professionally trained Archivists care for all the documents in the Archive.
-These resources include documents, manuscripts, maps and photographs.
+Professionally trained Archivists care for all the documents in the Archive, which include documents, manuscripts, maps and photographs.

-Documents come from many different sources, such as individuals, families and/or organisations, so will be useful whatever your research interest, whether you are researching the history of a house, studying family history or have an interest in local history.
+Documents come from many different sources, such as individuals, families and/or organisations, so will be useful whatever your research interest, whether you are researching the history of a house, conducting research for a school, college or school project, studying family history or have an interest in local history.

 Resources held include census returns, parish registers, wills and testaments and quarter sessions records.